 Katie is a reporter for THE CITY.
 Previously, she covered City Hall for The Wall Street Journal, and neighborhoods in Queens for DNAinfo.
 She also worked as a social media editor at NBC 4 New York.
 She is a Queens native and graduated from St. John’s University and the Craig Newmark Graduate School of Journalism at CUNY.

 George is a senior reporter for THE CITY with a focus on criminal justice and courts.
 He previously worked for WNYC and Gothamist, and has published stories with NPR, ProPublica, Esquire, and The Intercept among other outlets.

-Alyssa is a deputy editor with THE CITY and a former member of the NY Daily News editorial board.
+Alyssa is executive editor with THE CITY and a former member of the NY Daily News editorial board.
 Previously, Katz was editor of The New York World and City Limits.
 She is the author of “The Influence Machine: The U.S. Chamber of Commerce and the Corporate Capture of American Life” and “Our Lot: How Real Estate Came to Own Us.”

 Richard is the editor in chief of The CITY.
 He was previously executive editor of HuffPost, where he also directed enterprise and impact journalism, and executive editor of The Nation magazine.

 Scott is the Chief Product Officer.
 He is responsible for overall product strategy and oversees the teams at the intersection of journalism and technology, including product management, engineering, interactive news and data reporting.
 Before THE CITY, he helped start ProPublica and founded its award-winning news applications and data teams.
 He also co-founded DocumentCloud and sits on the board of MuckRock.